DanjelPiDev/DanjelPiDev/README.md

 ---

-### A Note on Follows
+# A Note on Follows
-If you're here just to follow-farm, do us both a favor and unfollow right away.
+If you're only here to farm followers, congratulations... you've already failed the Turing Test.
+I don't follow people back just because they clicked a button.
+I follow projects, ideas, and sometimes my own curiosity.

-I only follow my nose, and that’s when it smells like good food.  *q.e.d.*
+Also, my follow policy is strict: I only follow my nose... and that's when it smells like good food.
+*q.e.d.*

 ---